 Many teens develop addictions due to experimentation with prescription drugs like Vicodin, Ritalin and codeine.
 Parents should ask the doctor about the addictive qualities of all medications that have been prescribed, and medications that are addictive should be kept in a cabinet that teens do not have access to.
 By removing these substances from easy reach, parents might help their children to resist the urge to give in to peer pressure and experiment with these common drugs of abuse.

 How Does Peer Pressure Affect Teenagers in Recovery?

 Teens in recovery from alcohol or drug addictions face special risks when it comes to peer pressure.
 In the early stages of recovery, their brains and bodies may still be craving the substances.
 And, teen peer pressure to use may build upon the significant amount of pressure the teen is already facing.
 Combatting this problem may be difficult, but the teen can follow a few simple steps when the pressure seems to build:

 - Look for an ally.
 Find and form a friendship with another student who also resists pressure.

 - Contact a support group.
 Many teens use the services of Alcohol Anonymous or Narcotics Anonymous in their recovery.
 Attending a meeting after a day thick with pressure can help make a relapse less likely.

 - Call for help.
 Teens can call their sponsors, their parents or their counselors if they feel as though their sobriety is in jeopardy due to pressure.
 These reality checks can help teens avoid making a mistake.

-- Find the patterns.
+- Identify patterns and triggers.
 If the teen faces pressure each day while on the bus, perhaps riding a bike to school would be a better choice.
 By finding the triggers for peer pressure, the teen can learn to avoid those risky situations altogether.

 Please contact us today to find out more.